 What did we learn from this series of testing?

-- Teflon damping of tonearm base is effective to a limited degree.
+- PTFE damping of tonearm base is effective to a limited degree.

 - Damping effect of oil is also minimal.

 - Tonearm base should be made of austenitic steel (widely used AISI304 is fine).

 - Vibration is transmitted between the cartridge and the arm tube.
 It means that mechanical waves move from the cartridge onto the headshell and along the arm, which is good.